bishal01/Vrit-Intern-Solve/README.md

 Task 5:  You are given an integer array nums and you have to return a new counts array where counts[i] is the number of smaller elements to the right of nums[i]

-Once you’ve completed the task, we kindly request that you share the GitHub link.
-For the problem-solving part, please send your JavaScript file to dipika@vrittechnologies.com  and shirish@vrittechnologies.com.
-Thank you for your efforts!

 Set B: